History of Hangul: Enlightment period and Korean Empire

 With the end of Korea's isolationism in the 1870s, an influx of foreign ideas arrived in Korea.
 Mixed-script or pure Hangul works began to be associated with modernism and reform.
 Around this time, various Hangul reform movements arose, with many persisting into the rest of the 20th century.
 Collectively, these efforts are referred to as the Hangul Movement.
-One such reform movement, ŏnmun ilch'i, encouraged the use of Hangul and/or mixed script and the elimination of Idu and Kugyŏl.
+One such reform movement, ŏnmun ilch'i, encouraged the use of Hangul and/or mixed script and the elimination of Idu script and Kugyŏl.
 A growing movement began advocating for only the exclusive use of Hangul and no Hanja.

 Scottish missionary John Ross was a major figure in the history of Hangul.
 His 1877 work Corean Primer (조선어 첫걸음) is the earliest known work to use horizontal writing and spaces for Hangul.
 He also led the first complete translation of Christian New Testament into the Korean language, which was completed in 1887.